 As with the life of Saint Agatha, Saint Lucy has a church in Sicily.
-This parish Church has a web site, with photos of the church, crypt, beautiful reflections on the life of Saint Lucy, of her virginity and charity, her visit with her mother for healing to the tomb of Saint Agatha and much more.
+This parish Church has a web site, with photo- or one church, crypt, beautiful reflections on the life of Saint Lucy, of her virginity and charity, her visit with her mother for healing to the tomb of Saint Agatha and much more.